f-ocal/phase-0-gps-1/Ocal-reflection.md

 ## How was your first experience of pairing in a GPS?

 My first experience of pairing in a GPS was great :smile: It was very productive GPS session.
-I found her very helpful and she answered all of my questions and explained them clearly
+I found her very helpful and she answered all of my questions and explained them clearly.